sf-wdi-44/react-component-lifecycle/readme.md

 This exercise is a simple, 2 "page" website where each page is a component.
 We'll be adding the component lifecycle methods to each page-component.
 As we do consider the following questions:

-* When is the method invoked in relation to when the content is rendered?
+* What order are the methods run in?
+Before or after rendering?
 * How many times is the method invoked?
 * What causes the method to be (re)invoked?

-> Add the mounting methods to HomePage.js and the update methods to AboutPage.js. console.log something to show the order.
+> Add the mounting methods to HomePage.js and the update methods to AboutPage.js. console.log something in each method to understand the order.

 ### An Aside: Axios (10 min / 0:50)